oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/choose-an-approach.md

 - *Can you make the desired change with a configuration override or Model in Image config map?*

-  When your domain home source type is Domain in PV or Domain in Image, the WebLogic Kubernetes Operator allows you to inject a number of [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}) into your pods before starting any servers in the domain.
+  When your domain home source type is Domain in PV or Domain in Image, the WebLogic Server Kubernetes Operator allows you to inject a number of [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}) into your pods before starting any servers in the domain.